What is alt text?

 Alt text should always be as specific and accurate as possible.

-You should write a clear and objective description of the image so that any person (or search engine) that is unable to see the image can have a clear idea of what is in the picture.
+You should write a clear description of the image so that any person (or search engine) that is unable to see the image can have a clear idea of what is in the picture as well as understand the context in which the image was added.

 If it makes sense, try to add an appropriate keyword phrase to the alt text – it will signal search engines that the picture (or overall webpage) might be eligible for certain search queries.